AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/cloud-manager/user-access-new-relic.md

 * Os usuários adicionados ao New Relic são do tipo **Restrito**, consulte [consulte a documentação do New Relic para obter detalhes.](https://docs.newrelic.com/docs/accounts/original-accounts-billing/original-users-roles/users-roles-original-user-model/#:~:text=In%20general%2C%20Admins%20take%20responsibility,Restricted%20Users%20can%20use%20them.&amp;text=One%20or%20more%20individuals%20who,change)
 * O AEM as a Cloud Service somente oferece a solução de APM da New Relic One e não oferece suporte a alertas, registros ou integrações de API.

-Para obter mais ajuda ou orientação sobre as ofertas da New Relic One para o seu programa do AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html).
+Para obter mais ajuda ou orientação sobre as ofertas da New Relic One para o seu programa AEM as a Cloud Service, abra um tíquete de suporte no [Portal de suporte do AEM](https://helpx.adobe.com/br/enterprise/using/support-for-experience-cloud.html).

 ## Perguntas frequentes sobre a New Relic One {#faqs}